- What is the process?

 Who and where is OTS?

 Overseas Tax Services (OTS) is a division of Mbondou LLC, which is a Limited Liability Company registered with the State of Vermont.
-OTS is operated by Kim Genzer, an Enrolled Agent* who has spent more than half her life living overseas — as a Foreign Service kid, Peace Corps Volunteer, and as the spouse of an international educator.
+OTS is operated by Kim Genzer, an Enrolled Agent* who has spent nearly half her life living overseas — as a Foreign Service kid, Peace Corps Volunteer, and as the spouse of an international educator.
 Now living in Vermont, Kim has most recently lived in New York City; Kingston, Jamaica; Lusaka, Zambia; and Warsaw, Poland.
 She earned her Bachelor’s degree from Dartmouth and a Master of Public Administration (MPA) from New York University with a concentration in Finance.

 *An Enrolled Agent (EA) is a federally-authorized tax practitioner who has technical expertise in the field of taxation and who is empowered by the U.S. Department of the Treasury to represent taxpayers before all administrative levels of the Internal Revenue Service for audits, collections, and appeals.